team-charls/netpbm-wic-codec/README.md

 ## Build Instructions

 1. Clone this repro
-1. Use Visual Studio 2022 17.4 or newer and open the netpbm-wic-codec.sln.
+1. Use Visual Studio 2022 17.7 Preview 3.0 or newer and open the netpbm-wic-codec.sln.
 Batch build all projects.
 1. Or use a Developer Command Prompt and run use MSbuild in the root of the cloned repository.

 ## Installation